 MARI SNYDER JOHNSON is a CEO, an executive producer for feature and documentary films and an activist working on behalf of global environmental consciousness and human dignity and equality.
 Her first documentary, The Last Animals (2017), documents the illegal ivory trade and its connection to international terrorism and border security.
 Her latest film, The Bleeding Edge looks at the medical device market and the corporate greed that puts patients’ lives at risk.

-SHERYL SACHS is vice president of The Grey Street Foundation and president of Blackfriars Aviation.
+SHERYL SACHS (Audit Committee Chair) is vice president of The Grey Street Foundation and president of Blackfriars Aviation.
 She also serves on the executive board of AJC Westchester/Fairfield Region.
 A Chicago native, Sachs is a certified public accountant with a B.S. in chemistry and an M.S. in accountancy, both from the University of Illinois Urbana-Champaign.
 She and her husband were early investors in Defenders’ Center for Conservation Innovation and continue to generously support it.